Sheet music OCR

 Specialist checks look for notation mistakes that matter in editing.

-Focused passes review pitch, rhythm, text, structure, articulation, and style so the output is easier to clean up in Sibelius, Dorico, MuseScore, Finale, or another editor.
+Focused passes review pitch, rhythm, text, structure, articulation, and style so the output needs less cleanup in Sibelius, Dorico, MuseScore, Finale, or another editor.

 Quality gates